roshakorost/Phial/README.md

 ### Phial-Jira
 Phial-jira allows you to login to your Jira and create an issue with debug data attached to it.
 Login page will be shown only the first time.
-After that saved credentials will be used.
+After that the saved credentials will be used.
 ```java
 final Shareable jiraShareable = new JiraShareableBuilder(app)
     .setBaseUrl(url) //Jira url